 This part-time Higher Diploma programme is designed to expand the knowledge and skills of nurses for clinical nursing practice in the care of persons with a variety of health related problems, within a number of specialist care settings and contexts.
 It consists of core and specialist strand modules.
-The programme is offered in association with a number of affiliated health care institutions, including the Mater Misericordiae Hospital, St. Vincent's University Hospital, the National Rehabilitation Hospital, Dun Laoghaire, Our Lady's Hospital Temple Street.
+The programme is offered in association with a number of affiliated health care institutions, including the Mater Misericordiae Hospital, St. Vincent's University Hospital, the National Rehabilitation Hospital, Dun Laoghaire, Our Lady's Hospice, Harold's Cross, Our Lady's Hospital for Sick Children, Crumlin and the Children's University Hospital Temple Street.
 It will give academic accreditation, to Higher Diploma level, to a specialist programme in Clinical Practice.
 The programme can be pursued over one or two years.